nopnop2002/esp-idf-net-logging/README.md

 # Using linux rsyslogd as logger
 We can forward logging to rsyslogd on Linux machine.
-One advantage of using rsyslogd is that you can take advantage of log file rotation.
-Rotating log files prevents the log files from growing forever.
-The easiest way to rotate logs is to add var/log/remote to /etc/logrotate.d/rsyslog.
-There are many resources available on the Internet about rotating log files.

 Configure with protocol = UDP and port number = 514.
 ![Image](https://github.com/user-attachments/assets/7d7c6cc2-2f58-40ec-8a3d-afbc80305403)